Office for Scholarship in Learning and Education Research

 - Engaging in cutting-edge educational research by publishing in peer-reviewed journals, presenting research findings at state and national conferences, presenting information about educational innovations at Penn State Hershey Medical Center at regional, national, and international conferences.

 - Supporting faculty educational scholarship by providing data from our IRB approved data registry.
 Stakeholders including faculty, staff, and medical or physician assistant students may complete an application and conduct a research study particularly as it pertains to evaluating the outcomes of our educational innovations.
-See the MERC tab for information on how to submit a MERC proposal.

 - Providing consultation to members of the faculty, staff, and students on research design, data analysis, and manuscript preparation.